 Walking through the castle’s historic rooms and halls is where you can truly get lost in the craftsmanship of centuries past.
 They display artifacts and works of art spanning nearly a millennia.

 The castle chapel of St. Anthony is curiously small and depicts moody religious scenes on its ceiling that are intriguing to ponder.

-However, if you’re venturing into the Dolomites for an Alpine winter adventure you’ll have to skip Trostburg.
-It’s only open from the end of March to the end of October.
+However, if you’re venturing into the Dolomites for a winter excursion, you will have to skip Trostburg.
+The castle is only open from the end of March to the end of October.